-Below is a summary of some of the most important court cases having to do with abortion and the law and links to the full documents in .pdf format.
+Below is a summary of some of the most significant abortion-related court cases and state laws, including links to full documents in .pdf format.

 FEDERAL CASES:

 Roe v.
-Wade (1973)—Roe is the Supreme Court case which legalized abortion in all 50 states by overturning a Texas law forbidding the procedure except under certain circumstances.
+Wade (1973)— Roe is the Supreme Court case that legalized abortion in all 50 states by overturning a Texas law forbidding the procedure except under certain circumstances.
 Roe introduced the theoretical and unscientific use of trimesters to determine the humanity of an unborn child.

 Doe v.
-Bolton (1973)—The Doe case is the one which expanded the finding in Roe v.
+Bolton (1973)— The Doe case is the one that expanded the finding in Roe v.
 Wade to essentially allow abortions under any circumstances at any time through all 9 months of a pregnancy as long as the “health” of the mother was concerned.
 Because of Doe, abortion is essentially legal through all 9 months in all 50 states.

 STATE CASES: